todd-skelton/Credible/README.md

 }
 ```

-5. Inject your `JsonWebTokenFactor<TIdentity>` into your controller and call the `create` method to create a new token based on the identity model.
+5. Inject your `JsonWebTokenFactory<TIdentity>` into your controller and call the `create` method to create a new token based on the identity model.
 ```csharp
 [Route("api/token")]
 [ApiController]